nlpyang/hiersumm/README.md

 Some codes are borrowed from ONMT(https://github.com/OpenNMT/OpenNMT-py)

+**Trained Model**: Please use this url for a trained model https://drive.google.com/open?id=1suMaf7yBZPSBtaJKLnPyQ4uZNcm0VgDz

 ## Data Preparation:

 The raw version of the WikiSum dataset can be built following steps in https://github.com/tensorflow/tensor2tensor/tree/5acf4a44cc2cbe91cd788734075376af0f8dd3f4/tensor2tensor/data_generators/wikisum